inoubliwissem/BigDataLab4TalTech/README.md

 ## 1. Hadoop
 #### 1.1 HDFS:
->In this section we will use and apply some hdfs command in order to manipulate and manage the distributed file system.
+>In this section we will use and apply some HDFS command in order to manipulate and manage the distributed file system.

  - Create a folder in HDFS
   ```